As a patient you have the right:

 - To contact The Joint Commission Office of Quality Monitoring: Fax 630-792-5636, Online at: jointcommission.org or mail:

 Office of Quality and Patient Safety, The Joint Commission

 - To provide, to the best of your knowledge, accurate and complete information about matters relating to your current health and past medical and surgical history.

-- To provide information about the medicines you are taking from the doctor, from the store, vitamins, herbals, or any other You need to remember the names of the medicines, how much you take and when you take them.
-You should try to bring a list with you to the hospital with that information.
+- To provide information about the medicines you are taking from the doctor, from the store, vitamins, herbals, or any other drugs.
+You need to remember the names of the medicines, how much you take and when you take them.
+You should try to bring a list with you to the hospital with that information

-- To tell the people taking care of you if you have To report effectiveness or lack of response to pain treatment.
+- To tell the people taking care of you if you have pain.
+To report effectiveness or lack of response to pain treatment.

 - To report any abuse or witness to abuse to the Charge Nurse or designee.

 - To follow the instructions of physicians, nurses, allied health personnel and to accept any consequences for your actions if you refuse treatment or do not follow instructions or request from caregivers.